 I cannot let the ivy of embarrassment overgrow my whole house.

 The house is what I see as my identity as a whole.
-The ivy is unwanted and spreads fast and wide.
+The ivy is unwanted and spreads fast and wide all over me.

 Is there really any need to hold onto embarrassment when you can just get a knife and cut that embarrassment infused ivy away?